Maths at St Mary's Fields Primary School

 To be successful in maths, it is important that the children have opportunities to practise their skills outside of school.
 We have therefore created a guide written by parents for parents with suggestions of quick and easy ways to get your child practising maths in the real world.
 A link to this guide can be found below.

-In Key Stage 2, we also expect the children to practise their times tables regularly using Times Tables Rockstars.
+In Key Stage 1, we encourage families to access Numbots regularly to help children learn number bond facts.
+Key Stage 2, we expect the children to practise their times tables regularly using Times Tables Rockstars.
 Children in Year 4 must take a national assessment during the summer term to check that they are able to recall all facts up to 12 x 12 in under 5 seconds.
 This is because fluent knowledge of the times tables is essential to their future success in maths.
 We therefore advise that the children spend at least 15 minutes a week practising their times tables - 2 or 3 minutes each day is ideal.
 Please support them with this.
-If your child needs their login details for Times Tables Rockstars, please contact their class teacher.
+If your child needs their login details for Numbots or Times Tables Rockstars, please contact their class teacher.

 Please also speak to your child's class teacher should you need more specific advice or support with your child's home learning.